jpco/notcat/README.md

  - markup "support", as far as it will go
     - starting with *stripping* all markup (and advertising 'body-markup')
     - then allow flags to format markup
- - better error handling -- printing errors, for instance, would be useful
+ - error reporting and handling on wait() call